TheCamBloch/JetsonFingerMouse/README.md

 # <h1 align="center">Jetson Finger Mouse</h1>

-Jetson Finger Mouse is a project that turns your finger into a mouse.
+Jetson Finger Mouse is a project that turns your finger into a mouse using [Jetson Inference](https://github.com/dusty-nv/jetson-inference).

 ## Instalation